Rally Fusion: Race of Champions

-Rally Fusion: Race of Champions is a racing game released for the Sony PlayStation 2 and Xbox consoles in 2002.
+Rally Fusion: Race of Champions is a racing game released for the PlayStation 2 and Xbox consoles in 2002.
 It was developed by Climax Brighton and published by Activision.

 Gameplay

 The game was based on the Race of Champions held in Gran Canaria, it featured 19 different cars such as the Lancia 037, Peugeot 306 Maxi and the ROC buggy.
 19 different tracks were used but many never featured in the real race of champions.
-There was going to be a port for the Nintendo GameCube but it was ultimately cancelled.